CharlesTaylor7/acronymia/README.md

 ### Bugs
 - [x] Submission counter would often not update in realtime.
+- [x] On mobile ios Safari, Judge wasn't recognized for round.
+  - The issue is the player registered while inside of Discord's site preview window, and then tried to play the game from within Safari.
+  - These are separate browsers and therefore the player id is not consistent.
+  - Resolution: You have to play the game with the same browser throughout.
+  - The potential code fixes to this are worse than the workaround.
+"Solutions" would involve passwords, or fingerprinting, etc.
+- [x] Scoreboard results at the end were way undercounted.
 - Websocket disconnects if you're away for more than 10 seconds. e.g. If you switch to another app on your phone.
 But I can try to make it automatically reconnect when the browser regains focus.
 - Timer desyncs.
 This means the browser interval got cleared and not reset.
-- On mobile ios Safari, Judge wasn't recognized for round.
-- [x] Scoreboard results at the end were way undercounted.

 ### Tweaks
 - [x] Increase time to show winners before starting a new round, 10 seconds instead of 5.